Ichneutica alopa: Description

 Meyrick described the species as follows:

 Male. — 41 mm.
 Head, palpi, and thorax reddish-fuscous, mixed with ochreous-whitish; face whitish-ochreous; thorax, posteriorly between patagia, grey- whitish.
 Antennae ochreous-whitish, flatly subdentate, moderately ciliated.
 Abdomen light grey, anal tuft whitish-ochreous, mixed with reddish.
 Legs reddish-ochreous, mixed with grey.
 Forewings moderately dilated, costa almost straight, apex obtuse, hindmargin waved, somewhat oblique, rounded beneath; reddish-fuscous, slightly ochreous-tinged; costa somewhat irrorated with whitish; a black dot towards inner margin at 1/3; reniform represented by a subcrescentic whitish-ochreous mark, bordered beneath by a cloudy dark-grey spot; a posterior curved series of obscure black dots : cilia reddish-fuscous, tips white.
 Hindwings dark grey; cilia ochreous-whitish, slightly reddish-tinged.

 Both the adult male and female of this species have wingspans of between 39 and 45 mm.
 I. alope can be confused with I. agorastis, I. micrastra or I. sapiens but the latter species can be distinguished externally from I. alope through differences in size, forewing pattern and the antennae of the male of the species.

 Distribution

 It is endemic to New Zealand.
 This species is found in the central and southern parts of the North Island as well as in the South Island.

 Habitat

 This species inhabits tussock grasslands and wetlands and can occur at ranges from the alpine zone down to almost sea-level.

 Behaviour

 Adults of this species are on the wing from late January to April.
-They are attracted to light and to sugar traps.
+They are attracted to light and have been collected via a mercury vapour light trap and sugar traps.